ISRIC Spring School 2016

-5-day training course on mapping and assessment of soils for soil and environmental scientists and professionals
+5-day training course on soil mapping, classification and assessment for soil and environmental scientists

-The purpose of the spring school is to introduce participants to world soils, their assessment and classification, soil databases, software for soil data analysis and visualisation, digital soil mapping and soil-web services.
-The spring school will be held on the Wageningen Campus from 18 - 22 May 2015.
-We also offer participants the optional “Introduction to R” computer practical and the "Introduction to soils and their properties" interactive lecture on Friday 15 May.
+The purpose of the spring school is to introduce participants to world soils, soil databases, software for soil data analysis and visualisation, digital soil mapping and soil-web services.
+The 4th edition of the Spring School will be held on the Wageningen Campus from 9 - 13 May 2016.
+We offer participants the optional “Introduction to R” tutorial and "Introduction to soils and their properties" lecture on Friday 6 May 2016.

-The spring school 2015 will consist of two 5-day courses run in parallel.
+The Spring School 2016 will consist of two 5-day courses run in parallel.
 To find more information about the two courses, follow the links below:

 |Hands-on Global Soil Information Facilities (GSIF)

-Course on methods and tools for 3D soil analysis, mapping and visualisation based on the GSIF framework
+Course on methods and tools for 2D and 3D soil analysis, mapping and visualisation based on the GSIF framework.

 Who is it for:

 Soil and environmental scientists involved in (digital) soil mapping and soil information production at regional, national and continental scales; soil experts and professionals in natural resources management and planning; soil science students at MSc and PhD level.

 The spring school will be held at the Wageningen Campus in Lumen (building 100) Gaia (building 101) and Atlas (building 104).

 Each course is limited to 30 participants per course.
 In case of a larger number of applications, priority will be given based on time of application (first-come first-served).